pranav-ap/blog/content/posts/agents-and-environments.md

 An **intelligent agent** is an entity that observes and acts upon an environment through its sensors and actuators.
 It can be a robot in the real world or a software agent within a simulation.

-An agent, depending on its environment, can receive a stream of sensory inputs.
+An agent, depending on its environment, receives a stream of sensory inputs.
 The inputs at any given instant is called a **percept**.
 The **percept sequence** is the complete history of all percepts it has perceived.
-In general, an agent's next action depends on the contents this sequence.
+An agent's next action depends on the contents this sequence.

 <figure style="width: 500px">
 	<img src="/media/artificial intelligence/agent-environment-interaction.png" alt="Agent Environment Interaction">